 Facebook and Twitter are now embracing and pushing users to tag updates basis their geographical location, Google news is now customized to your location as well.

-Below are the 6 Ways Location-based marketing is helping you do business better:
+6 Ways Location-based marketing is helping you do business better:

 - People flow analytics and security – Helsinki airport, manages the flow of people through its facilities by sensors installed throughout the terminal complex for security and advertising both.
 Airports are also pushing notifications while on travel such as Time to leave for the gate.
 Gate changed, reserve 10 minutes more time to go to gate etc.